“How many days are you at the Wiesn (Oktoberfest) for?” asked the German girl across the table from me, wearing her

 ….and a lot of people who fail at it….

-….but, no matter what, there is a lot of singing.
+….but no matter what, there’s a lot of singing.

-One thing that I didn’t expect was that outside the beer tents, it’s a carnival.
+One thing I didn’t expect was that outside the beer tents, it’s a carnival.
 Literally, a carnival with games, rides, and even haunted houses.
-I felt like I was at a theme park in Anywhere, U.S.A.
+I felt like I was at a theme park in Anywhere, USA.
 It didn’t feel like the Oktoberfest I was expecting until I got inside the tents.

 Making a table reservation

 Yes, you can book tables at the tents at Oktoberfest.
 In fact, many people do.
 I had a table reservation every day I was there, because my friends and I wanted to make sure we had a place to sit.
 In the future, though, I’m not so sure I’d reserve tables again.
 It’s nice to know you have a place to sit down, but other than on weekends or at night, it seemed like you could always find an open seat, even if you had to stand for a while.
 If I booked a table again, I would only do it for the nighttime hours, when tables are harder to get and you might not want to stand around waiting.

 If you do book at one of the tents, be aware that most tables seat between 6-10 people and cost about 300 Euros.
 My friends and I had to book a whole table so even if it’s just one of you going, you reserve the table as though you are going fill it.
-While you are supposed to have a full table when you sit down, we showed up a few people under and they didn’t seem to care.
+While you’re supposed to have a full table when you sit down, we showed up a few people under and they didn’t seem to care.
 Your reservation also gets you food.

 Also, each tent has its own personality.
 Some tend to be heavy on Americans, Australians, older Germans, rich celebrities, etc. So consider this before booking a table.

 Here’s a good link that sort of breaks down the personalities of each tent.